jc-cp/mri_preprocessing/README.md

 - [ ] Look at the BIDS standard and see if reasonable
 - [ ] Testing of different steps
 - [ ] Add visualization script to test the functionalities
+- [ ] Do an overall method to readme check for completeness